fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 ## Scores by School Size

-- Create a table that breaks down school performances based on School Size.
-Use 4 reasonable bins to group school size.
+- Created a table that breaks down school performances based on School Size.
+- Used 4 reasonable bins to group school size.
-- Include in the table each of the following:
+- Included in the table each of the following:
   - Average Math Score
   - Average Reading Score
   - % Passing Math